Near the Finish Line

 Just a little bit further.
 Six steps, five, four and a half!

-This is the place where I dropped it last time.
+There is the place where I dropped it last time.

-Quarter of a step and there is the mark I made … wait a moment … nine hundred and seventy-four attempts ago.
+A quarter of a step and there is the mark I made … wait a moment … nine hundred and seventy-four attempts ago.
 I could even break the record in the last … maybe even the highest record ever, but who knows, I wasn’t making marks before.

 Don’t stop.
 Steady pace, or else it would roll down again.
 DO NOT FALTER!